 This essay avoids using the term voice.
 That's the rather strange traditional name for the distinction between active and passive.
 It mainly confuses people: The active/passive "voice" contrast has nothing to do with finding your voice, or having a loud voice, or the authentic voice of the oppressed.

-I'll need to use three abbreviations: a noun-phrase like a storm, or the roof, or City Hall, will be referred to as an NP.
+I'll need to use three abbreviations: a noun-phrase like a storm, or storms, or the roof, or City Hall, will be referred to as an NP.
 A verb-phrase like blew in, or damaged the roof, will be called a VP And a preposition-phrase like with the others, or by a bear, will be called a PP.

 Fasten your seatbelt; here we go.
 Ten short sections follow.
 You can ignore the footnotes at the end of section 7 without much loss.

 1. English has a contrast between kinds of clause in which one kind has the standard correspondence between grammatical subject and semantic roles (when a verb denotes an action, the subject standardly corresponds to the agent), and the other switches those roles around.
 In the kind of clause called passive some non-subject NP you would expect within the VP is missing, and that VP is understood with that NP as its subject.

 Take the verb damage as an example.
 Active uses of it involve a subject NP denoting a causer or initiator of damage — call that participant the wrecker.
 Since damage is a transitive verb, there is also a direct object NP.
 In this case it denotes something that suffers or undergoes damage; call that entity the victim.
 An active clause with the verb damage would be something like Storms damaged City Hall.
 Notice that the subject NP (storms) denotes the wrecker.
 In a passive use of damage (I won't give one just yet, but I will in a minute) you would see a form of the verb damage used in such a way that the subject of the clause does not denote the wrecker, but denotes the victim instead.